Meen Moilee (Fish Curry)

 Ingredients

-• thick firm white-fleshed fish, such as ling, snapper, Red Emperor 750g, skin removed and cut in large cubes
+• thick firm white-fleshed fish 750g, skin removed and cut in large cubes

 • onion 1 small, finely sliced